On dense orbits in the space of subequivalence relations: Dense orbits for hyperfinite subequivalence relations in the p.m.p. case

 We will actually do better and construct $T\in [\mathcal R]$ such that for all $i\in\{1,\dots,k\}$, $M((T\inv\cdot \mathcal S)\cap \varphi_i)=0$.
 Observe that it now suffices (and it is necessary) to build $T$ such that that for almost all $x\in \dom\varphi_i$ and all $i\in\{1,\dots,k\}$,

 Our construction makes a crucial use of a result of Eisenmann and Glasner: letting $\Gamma=\{\gamma_n\colon n\in\N\}$ be a dense subgroup of $[\mathcal R]$, by \cite[Prop.~1.19]{eisenmannGenericIRSFree2016} we have that $\Gamma$ acts highly transitively on the orbit of almost every $x\in X$, and we may as well restrict ourselves to the set of all such $x$'s.
+By the definition of high transitivity, this means that for all $x\in X$, every partial bijection between finite subsets of $\Gamma x$ is the restriction of some $\gamma\in\Gamma$.

-We can now start building $T$ inductively as the increasing union of elements $\psi_n$ of the pseudo full group defined as follows.
+We will now build $T$ as the increasing union of elements $\psi_n$ of the pseudo full group defined inductively as follows.